orieasterly/portfolio/README.md

     - Integrated external data sources for updated dry goods costs and raw meat costs, ensuring up-to-date information.

   - **Recipe Adjustment Interface:**
-    - Designed an intuitive user interface to adjust recipes swiftly, accommodating changes in ingredient costs and quantities.
+    - Designed a user interface to adjust recipes and account for changes in ingredient costs and quantities.

   - **Cost Calculation Automation:**
-    - Automated cost calculations from raw meat cost through cooking and packing costs to final SKU costing, reducing the entire process to a matter of hours.
+    - Automated cost calculations from raw meat cost through cooking and packaging costs to final SKU costing, reducing the entire process to a matter of hours.

   - **Scenario Analysis:**
     - Incorporated scenario analysis capabilities, enabling users to simulate cost impacts rapidly based on various ingredient and production cost scenarios.